 A course in Design and Technology offers a unique opportunity for you to identify and solve real problems by designing and making products or systems in a wide range of contexts relating to your personal interests.

-At least seven Grade Cs at GCSE in a range of subjects including Maths and English at Grade 4.
-A Grade C or equivalent is required in Design & Technology if taken at GCSE level.
+At least seven Grade 4s at GCSE in a range of subjects including Maths and English.
+A Grade 4 or equivalent is required in Design & Technology if taken at GCSE level.